Rethinking Post-Unlearning Behavior of Large Vision-Language Models: Method

 {

 }

-To obtain $p_{\theta^*}(o \mid I_{e_i}, q)$, we leverage the strong instruction-following and in-context editing capabilities \cite{qi2024context, zheng2023can, pawelczyk2023context} of LVLMs.
-We provide an in-context prompt $c$ to the original LVLM model ${\theta_{\mathrm{original}}}$, instructing it to forget the entity $e_i$ and focus on visual elements rather than revealing private information.
+To obtain $p_{\theta^*}(o \mid I_{e_i}, q)$, we leverage the strong instruction-following and in-context editing capabilities~\citep{qi2024context, zheng2023can, pawelczyk2023context} of LVLMs.
+We provide an in-context prompt $c$ to the original model $M_{\theta_{\mathrm{original}}}$, instructing it to forget the entity $e_i$ and focus on visually observable features rather than revealing private information.

 \paragraph{PUBG Implementation.} In practice, directly computing the sequence-level output distribution of autoregressive models for $\mathcal{L}_{\mathrm{BG}}$ is intractable.
-However, following \citet{qi2024context}, we can rewrite the objective for minimizing $\mathcal{L}_{\mathrm{BG}}(\theta)$ as follows:
+However, following \citet{qi2024context, khalifa2021dist}, we can rewrite the objective for minimizing $\mathcal{L}_{\mathrm{BG}}(\theta)$ as follows:

 {

 }